 Initially, you will be greeted with an Add documents box with the ability to upload or import documents.
 Import sources can be:

 You also have the ability to select Create and choose from the following:

 Let’s check out Request attachments first.

 The Request attachments feature allows you to request, and if necessary to mark it as required, documents, images, or files from your recipients.
-If you are using this Flow for job applications, you could request a copy of their curriculum vitae, resume, driver’s license, visa, photograph for internal security ID cards, or whatever it is that you need to accomplish the mission.
+If you are using this Template for job applications, you could request a copy of their curriculum vitae, resume, driver’s license, visa, photograph for internal security ID cards, or whatever it is that you need to accomplish the mission.